0atman/noboilerplate/CODE_OF_CONDUCT.md

 5. No age-restricted or obscene content (outside of the #mature-themes-lt channel).
 This includes text, images or links featuring nudity, sex, hard violence or other disturbing graphic content.
 6. Stay on topic: Please take heated argument with little chance of resolution (such as politics or emacs vs vim!) to a thread in #⁠the-forum.
 7. Posting Malware, Viruses, Fork/Zip Bombs etc. is forbidden, even for educational purposes.
 Linking to them with a disclaimer is fine.
+8. Please keep conversations in public spaces open to all.
+Conversations exclusively between friends/friend groups should be kept to DMs or private spaces.
-8. Don't be a dick.
+9. Don't be a dick.

 ## Unwanted Opinions and Ideologies
 The following ideologies or opinions are not welcome.